samerickson/coding-club-website/README.md

 ```

-Once you are done writing the lesson, change the `draft` field to `false`

 All markdown will be automatically styled and rendered.
 If you need extra help on writing markdown, you can read more [here](https://www.markdownguide.org/basic-syntax).

 ### Publishing a lesson